AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/delegate-approval-requests.md

   >[!NOTE]
   >
   >&nbsp;The Adobe Workfront administrator can restrict users from accessing certain object types.&nbsp;When a user does not have access to an object type and an approval of that type is delegated to the user, the user does not have View access to the object.
-However, the user can still approve or reject approval requests from the **Home** page, as described in [Approving work in Adobe Workfront](../../review-and-approve-work/manage-approvals/approving-work.md).
+However, the user can still approve or reject approval requests from the **Home** page, as described in [Approving work](../../review-and-approve-work/manage-approvals/approving-work.md).
   >For example, User A belongs to Group A. The Workfront administrator has restricted the access rights of Group A so that users in this group cannot view tasks within Workfront.
 If a task approval request is delegated to User A, User A cannot view the task that the approval is associated with.
 However, User A can approve or reject the approval request from the Home  or My Work page.

   For information about how the Workfront administrator can restrict access to object types within Setup, see&nbsp; [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).&nbsp;